pair_style ilp/graphene/hbn command

 The parameter file (e.g. BNCH.ILP), is intended for use with metal units, with energies in meV.
 Two additional parameters, S, and rcut are included in the parameter file.
 S is designed to facilitate scaling of energies. rcut is designed to build the neighbor list for calculating the normals for each atom pair.

 The parameters presented in the parameter file (e.g. BNCH.ILP), are fitted with taper function by setting the cutoff equal to 16.0 Angstrom.
 Using different cutoff or taper function should be careful.
+The parameters for atoms pairs between Boron and Nitrogen are fitted with a screened Coulomb interaction coul/shield.
+Therefore, to simulated the properties of h-BN correctly, this potential must be used in combination with the pair style coul/shield.

 This potential must be used in combination with hybrid/overlay.
 Other interactions can be set to zero using pair_style none.